 Place: Fellowship Hall

 Materials: Bring your Bible.
-There are no materials to buy.

 Youth Sunday School